VirajPrateek/clinicgrower-reporting/README.md

 # clinicgrower-reporting

-clinicgrower-reporting project is a part of a larger data pipelining and visualization project including but not limited to GA4, Meta Ads, Google ads, GMB, GHL etc
+clinicgrower-reporting project is a part of a larger data pipelining and visualization project including but not limited to GA4, Meta Ads, Google Ads, GMB, GHL, etc.

+---

 ### GHL to GA4 Mapping Documentation